A day in the life of a forest steward

 special to the daily

-I am a member of Friends of the Dillon Ranger District, and I participate in FDRD’s Forest Stewards program.
-I volunteer as an outreach educator, which includes work at the Dillon Ranger Station’s information desk.
+I am a member of Friends of the Dillon Ranger District (FDRD) and I participate as a ranger patrol in FDRD’s Forest Stewards Program.

 Support Local Journalism